Coder-Scoop-Inc/laravel-paypal-integration/README.md

 ### DESCRIPTION
-This package adds sevearl url end points to your project that make using the Paypal API signfiganly easier.
-You will still need a paypal vendor account, and make sure you are using https, you know, for reasons.
+This package adds several url end points to your project that make using the Paypal API significantly easier.
+You will still need a paypal vendor account, and make sure you are using https when you are submitting things (for your own safety)

 When you initiate a payment with the Paypal Payment API, a Payment object is created on their servers.
-You then use there various REST end points to interact with the object throught the payment process.
-This package simplifies this interaction for you.
+This package simplifies the process of accepting payments from your users by making calls that interact with the various REST end that Paypal provides.

 ### INSTALLATION